SITI Company at Skidmore College – 25th Anniversary Summer

 Sixty artists are invited to take part in an intensive workshop that includes hard, physical work, theoretical research, and the generation and performance of new work by each participant.
 The program's objective is to develop courageous theater artists who are able to integrate into their work new influences from many disciplines.
 The curriculum is designed for pre-professional and professional artists.

-SITI Company was built on the bedrock of ensemble with the belief that through the practice of collaboration, a group of artists working together over time can have a significant impact upon contemporary theater and the world at large.
+SITI Company, now in its 24th year, was built on the bedrock of ensemble with the belief that through the practice of collaboration, a group of artists working together over time can have a significant impact upon contemporary theater and the world at large.
 Through performances, educational programs and collaborations with other artists and thinkers, SITI Company challenges the status quo, trains to achieve artistic excellence in every aspect of their work, and offers new ways of defining artists as global citizens.
-SITI Company is committed to providing a gymnasium for the soul where the interaction of art, artists, audiences and ideas inspire the possibility for change, optimism and hope.
+SITI Company is committed to creating opportunities where the interaction of art, artists, audiences and ideas inspire the possibility for change, optimism and hope.

 SITI will host Transformation through Training: A Symposium on the Suzuki Method of Actor Training from May 31 - June 3.
 The symposium will offer a keynote lecture by Tadashi Suzuki, round table discussions, master classes with both SCOT and SITI, and a performance of The Trojan Women by the Suzuki Company of Toga, Japan (SCOT) on June 2.
 SCOT founder and director Tadashi Suzuki is known world-wide as the founder of Japan’s first international theater festival (Toga Festival), and is the creator of the Suzuki Method of Actor Training.
 He and Anne Bogart co-founded the SITI Company, originally known as the Saratoga International Theater Company in Saratoga Springs 25 years ago.

 Registration for the Symposium opens on January 9, 2017 and closes on May 15, 2017.